-Teaching gifted students in the regular classroom can be rewarding and challenging for teachers who are open-minded and willing to try new things.
+Teaching gifted children in the regular classroom can be rewarding and challenging for those who are open-minded and willing to try new things.

-Having a gifted child in your class can be exciting because they are thirsty for knowledge and look to you as their guide.
+Having gifted children in your class can be exciting because they are thirsty for knowledge and look to you as their guide.

 They are anxious to learn new things and are waiting to be challenged.
 You are the one who can make this happen.